HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 Client Hints were introduced as an alternative to the User-Agent string, letting web servers request specific information from browsers through HTTP headers.
 They fall into four main categories: device information, user agent preferences, user preference media features, and networking details.
 These hints are further split into high and low entropy types.
 High entropy hints can potentially be used for fingerprinting, so browsers usually require user permission or enforce other policies before sharing them.
 Low entropy hints are less useful for fingerprinting and may be sent by default based on browser or user settings.

-In 2025, we refined our approach to measuring client hints providing more accurate results compared to 2024.
-However, based on the chart below the trend broadly continues with a lack of client hint adoption.
+In 2025, we refined our approach to measuring Client Hints providing more accurate results compared to 2024.
+However, based on the chart below the trend broadly continues with a lack of Client Hint adoption.

 {{ figure_markup(
   image="cdn-client-hints-mobile.png",